 Characteristics : The Swiss snake has a color that varies from individual to individual, but is generally gray, tending to greenish or brownish, with black vertical bars on the flanks.
 Its belly is light in color.
 His pupils are round.
 In adulthood, this snake measures between 60 to 110 cm.
 Non-poisonous and completely harmless, this one goes out during the day to hunt; she knew how to adapt her method of movement in the sand.

-On the dune of Pilat, it is easy to find traces of its passage: it leaves behind beautiful arabesques.
+On the Dune du Pilat, it is easy to find the traces of its passage: it leaves behind beautiful arabesques.

 Common name : European hare

 Characteristics : Mammals are not very common on the dune because of a restricted habitat: few hiding places.
 Nevertheless, some have managed to find their places there, like the common hare, mainly thanks to the embryonic dunes which offer them some dense areas of vegetation to hide and find food.
 It feeds mainly on grasses but also on young tree shoots.

 The regulations requiring dogs to be kept on a leash on the Dune du Pilat site prevent any disturbance to wildlife.